lena0429/tenzies-react-app/README.md

-# Getting Started with Create React App
+# React Tenzies Game App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Roll until all dice are the same.
+Click each die to freeze it at its current value between rolls.

 ## Available Scripts